leventkaracan/MiT-MFIF/README.md

 ## Training Data

-Given a dataset root path in which there are folders containing frames and video list  and corresponding descriptions, you can train your own model.
+Given a dataset root path in which there are folders containing input multi-focus images and corresponding all-in-focus images, you can train your own model.
-In the following, we are showing main structure of dataset folder:

-`/dataset_root/<video folders>`

-`/dataset_root/train_video.txt`

-`/dataset_root/train_video_descriptions.txt`

-`/dataset_root/test_video.txt`

-`/dataset_root/test_video_descriptions.txt`

 ## Test Datasets